Michaelgwei86/kubernetes/Kubernetes/README.md

 STATIC PODS:
 ============
-- Without the controlplane which contains the api server, you can store your configuration files at the path /etc/kubernetes/manifest,.
+- Without the controlplane which contains the API server, you can store your configuration files at the path /etc/kubernetes/manifest,.
 - kubernetes frequently visit this directory and any manifest file here to create pods will create the pod.
 - it can create only pods, another object will need the controlplane